 If you can disassemble the bed frame without damaging it — i.e., you don’t have to smash it to pieces, and you can put it back together again — you should do so.
 This makes painting the frame a lot easier.
 You can paint the flat surfaces more evenly and paint every corner.
 Note, however, that disassembling the frame to paint it will take up more space.

-Choosing the wrong colour
+Choosing the wrong colour.

 There’s nothing worse than grafting with the paintbrush and/or roller, standing back to admire your handiwork, and realising you’ve painted it the wrong colour.
 Experts suggest avoiding decorating your bedroom red, bright green, orange, or heavily saturated colours because they can disrupt the room’s serenity.
-You might want to avoid painting your bed frame in the same types of colours.
+You might want to avoid painting your bed frame in the same colours.

 Underestimating the cost